Ukraine conflict: 'White power' warrior from Sweden

 As to his political views, Mr Skillt prefers to call himself a nationalist, but in fact his views are typical of a neo-Nazi.

 "It's all about how you see it," he says.
 "I would be an idiot if I said I did not want to see survival of white people.
 After World War Two, the victors wrote their history.
-They decided that it's always a bad thing to say I am white and I am proud."'One stray liberal'
+They decided that it's always a bad thing to say I am white and I am proud."

 Mr Skillt believes races should not mix.
 He says the Jews are not white and should not mix with white people.
 His next project is to go fight for Syrian President Bashar al-Assad because he believes Mr Assad is standing up to "international Zionism".